utsaslab/RECIPE/P-CLHT/README.md

 state-of-the-art unordered index, `P-CLHT` shows **2.38x**, **1.35x**, and **1.25x** better performance in YCSB workload A, B, C respectively using random integer keys while **0.37x** worse in Load workload.

+**Use Case**. `P-CLHT` provides the superior performance of insertion and point lookup, even if not supporting range scans.
+Therefore, it would be appropriate to be used for the applications only consisting of point queries.

 ## Build & Run